emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

     Id-comp-is-pre-∞-category A is-pre-∞-category-A a b v
 ```

-The other composite carries $ϕ$ to an a priori distinct natural
+The other composite carries `#!rzk ϕ` to an a priori distinct natural
 transformation.
 We first show that these are pointwise equal at all
 `#!rzk x : A` and `#!rzk f : Hom A x a` in two steps.